Damian Sirbu · Updated 2026-04-15

 Both projects are published under the PolyForm Perimeter License.
 Addons, integrations, and modpacks are encouraged with visible credit.

-The SISKI author admitted feeding AlifePlus source into an AI to replicate the architecture.
-Deleted AI plans recovered from git history.
-Event bus, callback system, and producer/consumer pipeline copied within 5-7 days of source publication.
+The SISKI author admitted on Discord that he fed AlifePlus source into an AI and "made an identical one."
+Deleted AI plans recovered from git history prescribe AlifePlus's architecture verbatim.
+Event bus, callback factory, and AP bridge copied within 5-7 days of source publication.
+The bus clone is the only named-subscriber pub/sub system in 2,161 GAMMA script files.

 A single-file derivative by the same author, distributed without version control or license.
 Shares the same architectural patterns and AI code markers as SISKI ALIFE.